siddharth23k/Multi-Source-Candidate-Data-Transformer/README.md

   need OCR (not included).
 LinkedIn/GitHub sources are out of scope for this submission.
 - Country table and skill dictionary are small inline lookups; production would use `pycountry` and a managed skills ontology.
-- Identity matching uses **blocking**: candidates are bucketed by shared keys (email, phone, name, company, school) and only pairs within a bucket are scored, so it scales to many thousands of candidates instead of doing an O(n²) all-pairs scan.
-(Worst case, if everyone shares one key, it still degrades to O(n²) — acceptable for this assignment.)
+- Identity blocking has a worst case: if nearly all candidates share one bucket key (e.g. the same company), that bucket falls back to O(n²) comparisons — acceptable at this scale.

 ## Project layout
 ```